eduvo/zabbix-ruby-client-cookbook/README.md

 zrc.binpath     | "/opt/chef/embedded/bin/zrc"  | path where the zrc command will be installed
 zrc.zrc_send    | "1"         | if set to "0" disables the sending of data
-zrc.development | false       | if set to true, use github master branch rather than the published gem version zrc.git_repourl | "https://github.com/eduvo/zabbix-ruby-client.git" | if zrc.development is true, this repo will be used for getting the gem source zrc.server.host | "localhost" | url of the zabbix server zrc.server.port | "10051"     | port of the trapper daemon on the zabbix server zrc.schedule    | __see below__ | schedule object used to build the tasks files and cron file
+zrc.development | false       | if set to true, use github master branch rather than the published gem version zrc.repo_url    | "https://github.com/eduvo/zabbix-ruby-client.git" | if zrc.development is true, this repo will be used for getting the gem source zrc.repo_branch | "master"    | if zrc.development is true, this branch will be used for getting the gem source zrc.server.host | "localhost" | url of the zabbix server zrc.server.port | "10051"     | port of the trapper daemon on the zabbix server zrc.schedule    | __see below__ | schedule object used to build the tasks files and cron file